|09-02-2010, 03:31 PM||#1|

 “That’s fine,” she said.
 “I think everyone plans on going.
 We’re supposed to leave the house about 8:30.”

 “Well that’s settled, then.”
 He checked his watch and noted the time was 3:35 a.m.
-“If we both go to bed now we’ll still be able to get about four, four and a half hours sleep, so I’m out of here.
+“If we both go to bed now we’ll still be able to get about four, four and a half hours sleep, so I’m off.
 See you in a few hours.”

 Larry turned to go back upstairs and was about to start climbing the steps when Raye called out his name.
 He stopped mid-step and turned to face her as she stood just inside the kitchen.
 Not sure where she found the nerve do so, Raye proceeded to ask Larry a final question.